tremblerz/amla/README.md

 ## Introduction

 AMLA is a common framework to run different AutoML algorithms for neural networks without changing the underlying systems needed to configure, train and evaluate the generated networks.
 This has two benefits:
 * It ensures that different AutoML algorithms can be easily compared using the same set of hyperparameters and infrastructure, allowing for easy evaluation, comparison and ablation studies of AutoML algorithms.
 * It provides a easy way to deploy AutoML algorithms on multi-cloud infrastructure.

 With a framework, we can manage the lifecycle of autoML easily.
-Without this,
-hyperparameters and architecture design are spread out, some embedded in the code, others in config files and other as command line parameters, making it hard to compare two algorithms or perform ablation studies.
+Without this, hyperparameters and architecture design are spread out, some embedded in the code, others in config files and other as command line parameters, making it hard to compare two algorithms or perform ablation studies.

-Some of our design goals:
+Some design principles of AMLA:
 * The network generation process is decoupled from the training/evaluation process.
 * The network specification model is independent of the implementation of the training/evaluation/generation code and ML library (i.e. whether it uses TensorFlow/PyTorch etc.).

 AMLA currently supports the [NAC using EnvelopeNets](http://arxiv.org/pdf/1803.06744) AutoML algorithm, and we are actively adding newer algorithms to the framework.
 More information on AutoML algorithms for Neural Networks can be found [here](https://github.com/hibayesian/awesome-automl-papers)

 ## Architectural overview